RohitBandaru/rohitbandaru.github.io/_posts/2022-01-11-knowledge-distillation-ssl.md

 [MoCo](https://arxiv.org/abs/1911.05722) (momentum contrast) by He et al. implements contrastive SSL by keeping a queue of examples.
 The queue allows for a large number of negative examples to be used in the contrastive loss The momentum encoder is trained at the same time as the encoder in a bootstrapped fashion.
 They must have identical architectures for the momentum update to occur.

-{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/moco.png" description="MoCo training" width=700 %}
+{% include figure.liquid loading="eager" path="assets/img/blog/distillation_ssl/moco.png" description="MoCo training" alt="MoCo training" width=700 %}

 With a queue of representations encoded by the momentum encoder, the main encoder is trained to contrast the representations. $$q$$ is the query or the representation from the encoder. $$k_+$$ is the corresponding representation from the momentum encoder.
 The loss aims to push $$q$$ towards $$k_+$$ and away from all other representations $$k$$ in the queue which serve as negative examples.